 My guest this week says her fiction explores the hidden side of human existence, delving into mysticism, the paranormal and deep psychology – and her latest novel was sparked by a disturbing dream.
 Its soundtrack encompasses Vivaldi and Tori Amos, a potent aural brew that allowed her to forget she knew what was going to happen and experience the story moment by moment.
 She is Vivienne Tuffnell and she’s on the Red Blog sharing the Undercover Soundtrack to The Bet

-authors, deepen your story, Fix and Finish With Confidence, having ideas, how to write a novel, human existence, inspiration, literature, moment by moment, music, My Memories of a Future Life, mysticism, novels, obsessive love, paranormal, parapsychology, psychological fiction, psychology, publishing, Roz Morris, self-publishing, The Bet, The Undercover Soundtrack, Tori Amos, tufnell, Vivaldi, Vivienne Tuffnell, Vivienne Tufnell, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music
+authors, deepen your story, having ideas, how to write a novel, human existence, inspiration, literature, moment by moment, music, My Memories of a Future Life, mysticism, novels, obsessive love, paranormal, parapsychology, psychological fiction, psychology, publishing, Roz Morris, self-publishing, The Bet, The Undercover Soundtrack, Tori Amos, tufnell, Vivaldi, Vivienne Tuffnell, Vivienne Tufnell, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music

 - Join 26,172 other subscribers

 - ‘The sound of a typewriter brings me happiness’ – historical fiction and non-fiction author Cordelia Biddle @AuthorBiddle January 17, 2023

 - Let nothing stop you finishing your book – interview with Joanna Penn @thecreativepenn January 11, 2023

 - Easy reading is hard writing – why hard writing is worth it and how to do it January 8, 2023

 - Audiobook lovers, lend me your ears December 1, 2022